gaoDean/autolist.nvim/README.md

 https://user-images.githubusercontent.com/97860672/186395300-2225ce49-af81-45cc-8ec0-87f14fc80cd4.mp4

+Note: this plugin is early in development, so expect breaking changes with updates.
+All breaking changes will be listed in [breaking changes](#breaking-changes).

 ## Why autolist.nvim
 This question can be interpreted in two ways.
 Why did I create autolist, and why you should use autolist.